tjdsouza/ten3maths/readme.md

 ## End User Installation

-**DJR add link or delete**
 ### Internet
-Open the source code hosted on ten3.org and play in the browser by clicking [here].
+If you have a stable internet connection, play in the browser by clicking [here](https://tjdsouza.github.io/ten3maths/index.html).
 To start a new session (reset the game), simply open the link again.

 ### Offline Browser
-To use from a PC Offline, download the zip file of the most recent version:
-**DJR correct this**
-[link to zip file download]
-Unpack the zip file and open "index.html" in your browser.
+To use from a PC Offline, pull this repository and open "index.html" in your browser.
 To reset the session data, simply reopen index.html.

 ### Android
 From a computer or over the internet, move the APK to the downloads file, then open it to install and launch the mobile application.